The RECOUP Plastics Assembly | Solutions for a Circular Economy

 Introducing The Innovation Room

-A dedicated space where companies, researchers, and universities showcase cutting-edge materials, technologies, processes, and ideas driving progress towards a circular economy for plastics.
+A dedicated space, sponsored by The Worshipful Company of Horners, where companies, researchers, and universities showcase cutting-edge materials, technologies, processes, and ideas driving progress towards a circular economy for plastics.

 If you would like to be considered for a stand please get in touch with us.